renatosviana/renatosviana.github.io/README.md

 ## Summary
 I am a Principal / Staff Software Engineer and Architect with 20+ years of experience designing and owning event-driven, distributed systems in highly regulated environments, including banking, fintech, telecommunications, SaaS, logistics, and government.
 I have architected and governed Kafka-based platforms operating at 100M+ events per day, where correctness, auditability, and operational resilience are non-negotiable.

 I specialize in Kafka-based streaming platforms, cloud-native architectures, and deterministic, replayable systems.
 In my current role, I provide senior technical leadership for integrating PNC’s enterprise data streaming platform with Zafin, enabling scalable, policy-driven processing while preserving strict governance and consistency guarantees.
+I routinely serve as the final technical authority on streaming architecture, data contracts, and system-level integration decisions.

 My work sits at the intersection of architecture, execution, and risk management.
 I align business objectives with system design, ensuring microservices and streaming technologies are applied pragmatically—as enablers of measurable outcomes, not trends.